UA

 Video interception innovation:

-The video interception complex for signals from enemy FPV drones enabled tracking drone launch at takeoff and identifying launch points—priority targets (enemy pilot-operators).
+The video interception complex for enemy FPV drone signals enabled tracking of drone launch at take-off and identification of launch point — a priority target (enemy pilot-operator).

-The project was intensively disseminated throughout the Armed Forces of Ukraine, Territorial Defence, State Border Guard Service, Special Operations Forces, and Security Service of Ukraine through crew training at the "Madyar's Birds" base and equipping with EW complexes.
+The project was intensively disseminated across the Armed Forces of Ukraine, Territorial Defence, State Border Guard Service, Special Operations Forces, and Security Service of Ukraine through crew training at the "Madyar's Birds" base and equipment with RER complexes.

-The unit's "Tsukrarnia" workshop manufactures anti-tank mines for drone-delivered remote installation.
+The unit's "Tsukrarnya" workshop produces anti-tank mines for remote deployment by drones.

 Results (Krynky operation):

-The concept provides for a multi-layered system of detection, interception, and destruction of enemy UAVs.
+The concept involves a multi-layered system for detection, interception, and destruction of enemy UAVs.

 A managerial and personnel approach to forming units based on specific professional skills.